 “In simple terms, think of it as a multiple layer like an onion.”
 The son of Poseidon explained.
 “The Sea of Monsters is the core of the onion, and the first magical barriers are the outer layer.
 But somewhere between the layers of the barrier, there is a bigger layer that is absolutely impassable...unless you use the two ‘holes’ that are the Scylla-Charybdis Strait or the Clashing Rocks.”

-“And what, pray tell, did the Gods did to make a realm impossible to sail through?”
+“And what, pray tell, did the Gods do to make a realm impossible to sail through?”
 One of the Huntresses asked arrogantly.

 Something flashed in Hera’s mind.
 Images of green light, dark shadows, and shrieking souls.